Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 -Upgraded quality and look of sun shaft effects and lens "optic" effects (e.g. lens flare) -Improved the quality of dynamic shadow, especially from up close (they had broken filtering that causes them to be blocky) -Improved SSAO quality
--Added DLSS Super Resolution (on Nvidia GPUs) -Improved all of the native Anti Aliasing implementations -Improved Motion Blur quality
+-Added DLSS Super Resolution (on Nvidia GPUs) (OptiScaler can be used to inject FSR 3) -Improved all of the native Anti Aliasing implementations -Improved Motion Blur quality
 -Improved Bloom quality
 -Improved Ultrawide aspect ratio support (sun shafts and sun lens effects did not scale properly causing the sun to be huge in UW, bloom was stretched in UW, chromatic aberration was stretched in UW, ...)
 -Improved Dynamic Resolution Scaling support (film grain, bloom, TAA, lens optics, ... did not scale properly with dynamic rendering resolutions, and it generally just did not look very nice)
--Improved Anisotropic Filtering (it was not set to 16x on all textures) -More (e.g. the sun got progressively smaller at higher resolutions in some scenes, added optional HDR post process filter on video cutscenes)!
+-Improved Anisotropic Filtering (it was not set to 16x on all textures) -Improved swapchain flip model
+-More (e.g. the sun got progressively smaller at higher resolutions in some scenes, added optional HDR post process filter on video cutscenes)!

 How to use: